Brazil great Marta to stay on national soccer team | FOX Sports

 Under Lima, the Brazil women won seven matches, lost five and drew one.

-In an Instagram video, Marta said she was being pressured by players and fans since striker Cristiane announced on Wednesday she was retiring from the national team due to the management of the team.
+In an Instagram video, Marta said she had faced pressure from players and fans since striker Cristiane announced Wednesday that she was retiring from the national team due to the management of the team.

 On Thursday, midfielder Fran and defender Rosana followed.